Growing lavender from seed can be difficult, especially for new gardeners. But once you learn how, you will have better success!

 Lavender Germination Time

-As I have already mentioned a few times, lavender seeds are extremely slow to germinate.
-Some are a bit faster (2-3 weeks), but most can take a month or more to sprout, so be patient.
+Lavender seeds are extremely slow to germinate, and on average it can take anywhere from 14-21 days.
+Some are faster (2-3 weeks), but most can take a month or more to sprout, so be patient.

 It’s also important to note that germination tends to be very uneven.
 You’ll probably notice that some will sprout faster than others.
 This is normal, so don’t give up on the slow pokes too soon.